 What would a world look like without vaccines?

-Many diseases have been eliminated due to vaccines.
+Two years after the public rollout of COVID-19 vaccines began, the Centers for Disease Control and Prevention reports that over 78% of Americans have received at least one dose.
+Because of these vaccines, along with treatments like Paxlovid, many aspects of everyday life have returned to normal. (need a transition to the next paragraph—maybe my suggestion below works) While COVID-19 requires ongoing vigilance, many diseases have been largely eliminated due to vaccines.
 Smallpox has been eradicated worldwide.
 Polio was a dangerous and widespread disease until the advent of a polio vaccine just a few decades ago.
 Measles was almost completely eradicated in North America until a few years ago when anti-vaccinating movements became more prevalent.
 As world populations continue to grow, the need for preparedness against diseases like COVID-19 becomes increasingly important, and the best defense for us and our children is a vaccine.

 How do vaccines work?